 Lockers are excellent tool storage ideas, and you can get single or double lockers depending on your tools and storage needs.

 Things like rakes, shovels, and hoes take up a lot of space, and it’s very hard to keep them all apart and neatly organized.
 Luckily, this tool storage idea is easy to implement, and you can even make a whole wall of pallet storage racks without too much effort.

 To start, get a pallet that is in good shape.
 You can take it apart and paint or stain it if you like, but bare wood is okay too.
 Pick your space where you want to secure the pallet to the wall.
 Lift it up two or three inches and screw it into the wall.
 Once your pallet is secured in place, you can take your tools and slide them down behind the pallet.
 The pallet will stop them from falling forward, and it’ll keep them upright and organized.

 Staining or painting your pallet adds an extra layer of protection that will help it last longer.

 These 17 tool storage ideas can help you organize your garage or workshop with minimal effort.
-Which tool storage idea was your favorite?
-You can try one or try them all and see which ones make the biggest impact on your space.
+Which tool storage ideas were your favorite?
+You can try one or try them all and see which tool storage ideas and organization ideas make the biggest impact on your space.